 The authors declare no competing financial interests.

 Author contributions: L.S.
 Milescu developed the mathematical and computational algorithms and implemented them in software.
-All authors contributed to designing and testing the algorithms and software and writing the manuscript.
+All authors contributed to designing and testing the algorithms and software and to writing the manuscript.

 Richard W. Aldrich served as editor.

 A. Salari and M.A.
 Navarro contributed equally to this paper.